RatJuggler/jpa-attribute-converters/README.md

 Pros

+- Can be targeted to specific entity attributes.
 - Easy to understand, no edge case side effects.
 - Simple to implement and maintain.
+- Doesn't leave the presistence session / entity in a dirty state.
 - JPA compliant.

 Cons